 Our counsellors are all registered with the British Association for Counselling and Psychotherapy and adhere to their strict ethics and code of conduct.

-If you would like to self-refer to our counselling service please download the form below, complete it and return it via e-mail to firstname.lastname@example.org or call the office between 9am and 5pm Monday to Friday on (01473) 231200 or complete the ‘contact us’ form here and someone will get back to you.
+If you would like to self-refer to our Counselling@SRC service please follow the link below, complete the information and submit it to us.
+If you’d prefer to call the office, then please do so between 9am and 5pm Monday to Friday on (01473) 231200 or complete the ‘contact us’ form here and someone will get back to you.

 What will happen after my referral?